#Just Adulting Legal Survival Guide

 d.
 Remove the tenant’s personal property from the dwelling unit unless proper legal action has been taken.

 Should A Tenant Get Interest On A Security Deposit Or Advance Rent?
-A landlord may hold a security deposit or advance rent in a separate non-interest bearing account or in a separate interest-bearing account with the tenant receiving interest per Florida Statutes (§ 83.49, Fla.
+A landlord may hold a security deposit or advance rent in a separate non-interest bearing account or in a separate interest-bearing account with the tenant receiving interest. (§ 83.49, Fla.
 Stat.).

 How Can The Tenant Tell If The Landlord Is Using An Interest Or Non-Interest Bearing Account?
 The landlord must notify the tenant in writing within 30 days of receiving the security deposit or advance rent how and where the money is held (§ 83.49, Fla.
 Stat.).

 Can The Tenant Get His Or Her Security Deposit Back?
 Once a tenant vacates the premises at the end of the rental agreement or abandonment with proper notice to the landlord, the landlord has 15 days to refund the security deposit or 30 days to send a certified letter to the tenant imposing a claim on the deposit and stating the amount and the reason for the claim.
 If this notice is not sent as required, the landlord forfeits the right to impose a claim.
 Should the tenant, however, fail to give the landlord at least 7 days written notice prior to vacating, the landlord is not required to send the written notice of claim.
 Unless the tenant objects in writing to the landlord within 15 days of receipt of the claim letter, the landlord must return the deposit less the landlord’s claim within 30 days of the date of the landlord’s claim notice.
-After the tenant objects, should the landlord and the tenant not be able to reach an agreement, the matter may be taken to court (§ 83.49, Fla.
+After the tenant objects the matter may be taken to court in the event the parties cannot reach an agreement. (§ 83.49, Fla.
 Stat.).

 What Must The Landlord Do To Maintain The Premises?
 The landlord must follow all applicable building, housing and health codes and statutes.
 This usually means keeping roofs, windows, screens, doors, floors, steps, porches, exterior walls, foundations, and structural components in good repair and the plumbing in reasonable working condition.
 Unless otherwise agreed in writing, for any rental other than a single family house or duplex, the landlord also must provide for locks and keys, the clean and safe condition of common areas, removal of garbage and provide garbage receptacles, extermination of rodents, roaches, ants and termites, functioning facilities for heat during winter, hot water and running water.
 The tenant may be charged for utilities, water, fuel and garbage removal (§ 83.51, Fla.
 Stat.).

 Do I Have To Pay Rent If The Property Is Under Foreclosure?
 A tenant is liable according to the terms of the lease.
 The filing of a foreclosure suit does not typically terminate a lease, and a failure to pay rent may result in breach of contract (See WHAT HAPPENS IF I BREAK A LEASE above).
+In some cases, the tenant may be required to pay rental payments to the foreclosing party.
 A tenant may also have certain rights in a foreclosure suit to protect himself.
 You may need to contact your legal representative regarding your particular rights during a foreclosure suit.

 How Old Must A Person Be To Get Married?
 A person 18 can marry without parental consent (§ 741.04, Fla.
 Stat.).
 However, if under 18 but at least 16, parental consent is needed (§ 741.0405, Fla.
 Stat.).